fastify/fastify/docs/Style-Guide.md

  Less like this: There is a need for Nodejs to be installed before you can be able to use Fastify.

- More like this: Install Nodejs to make use of fastify.
+ More like this: Install Nodejs to make use of Fastify.

 ### Grammatical moods